tidepool-org/tools/README.md

 Contains:

 ## required_repos.txt
 This is just a list of the names of required repositories if you're going to run the Tidepool stack locally.
 It's used by the following two scripts.
+It does not include the Go repos.

 ## get_current_tidepool_repos.sh
 This is a script that will clone all the required repositories into a directory structure expected by runservers and the update script.
 It also runs npm install and bower install appropriately.
 It first checks that you have several required tools installed.